Criminal Lunatics Act 1800: The act

 No more than four days after the trial of James Hadfield, the prosecution proposed "A Bill for Regulating Trials for High Treason and Misprision of High Treason in certain cases, and for the Safe Custody of Insane Persons Charged with Offences".
 This bill included both what was to become the Criminal Lunatics Act 1800 and the Treason Act 1800, but the two sections were separated the day after the initial bill was presented to Parliament.

 The terms of the act applied to people charged with treason, murder, or felony who were acquitted on the grounds of insanity or who appeared to be insane when apprehended, brought in for arraignment, or summoned for discharge due to a lack of prosecution.
 The procedure for dealing with these people read as follows: "If [the jury] shall find that such person was insane at the time of the committing such offence, the court before whom such trial shall be had, shall order such person to be kept in strict custody, in such place and in such manner as to the court shall seem fit, until His Majesty's pleasure shall be known."
 In essence, the Criminal Lunatics Act required the detention of someone who had committed a crime in a bout of insanity rather than leaving it to the discretion of the judge and jury.

 Subsequent developments

 The act was amended by the Custody of Insane Persons Act 1816 (56 Geo.
 3. c.
 117) and the Criminal Lunatics Act 1838 (3 & 4 Vict. c.
 14).

-Section 1 of the act was repealed for England and Ireland, by section 4 of the Trial of Lunatics Act 1883 (46 & 47 Vict c 38); and for Scotland by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+Section 1 of the act was repealed for England and Wales and Ireland, by section 4 of the Trial of Lunatics Act 1883 (46 & 47 Vict. c.
+38), which came into force on 25 August 1883.

+Section 1 of the act was repealed for Scotland by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
 6. c.
-62).
+62), which came into force on 30 July 1948.

+The whole act was repealed by the Criminal Procedure (Insanity) Act 1964, except if the accused was arraigned less than a month after that act passed.

-The whole act was repealed by section 1(1) of, and part I of schedule 1 to, the Statute Law (Repeals) Act 1981.
+The whole act was repealed by section 1(1) of, and part I of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.

 Currently, detention of mentally ill offenders is regulated by the Mental Health Act 1983, sections 35–41 and 47–49.